bradfitz/issue-tracker-behaviors/README.md

-# Issue Tracker Behaviors
+# Public Issue Tracker Behaviors

+I've been involved in FOSS communities for over 25 years now.
+I've used a handful of different bug trackers and worked on and created a ton projects, often acting as the bug triage person.

+I've also worked inside companies with private bug trackers.

-This page documents commonly seen behavior on public issue trackers.
+Private bug trackers and public bug trackers are vastly different.
+Public bug trackers are full of the best and the worst of the internet.
+This page documents some of the most commonly seen bad behavior on public issue trackers. (and why many people prefer private bug trackers)

-It focuses on the negative behaviors.
+Pull requests welcome to add more.
+I surely forgot a bunch.

 # Behaviors